qosdil/tt-fraudsters-suspender/README.md

 Clone this repository in your Go's `/src` directory.

+### Create User Table

+Use the `/scripts/database/schema.sql` file to create the `users` table in your PostgreSQL instance.

 ### Set up Environment Variables

 Copy the `/.env.example` as `/.env` then fill out the new file with the real values.
 You can leave the values of `AMAZON_COGNITO_MAX_RPS*` vars as they are if you are not sure about them.